R0,00 0

 Continue shopping

-This series of articles was birthed when our brother Tommie Van Der Walt asked me to write an article on pastoring the suffering.
+This series of articles was birthed when our brother, Tommie van der Walt, asked me to write an article on pastoring the suffering.
 Perhaps he considered me qualified as a result of the grief and suffering we as a family have experienced.
-In January 2008, my 22-year-old son died in, what the world would call, a freak accident.
+In January 2008, my 22-year-old son died in what the world would call a freak accident.
 He was stationary at a stop sign when two trucks collided in the intersection in front of him.
-One of the trucks, a fully laden concrete mixer overturned and landed on Clifford’s vehicle, crushing, and killing him instantly.
+One of the trucks, a fully-loaded concrete mixer, overturned and landed on Clifford’s vehicle, crushing and killing him instantly.
 I came on the scene just moments later and saw my son’s car flattened under the overturned concrete mixer.
 I am not sure that qualifies me to write these articles, but I do know I have learnt some lessons about suffering as a result.

 As I thought about the articles, there were several thoughts bouncing around in my head.

-Secondly, that the moralistic triumphalism, so commonly taught in many churches only adds to the suffering.
-Like Job’s friends, they teach that good Christians do not suffer, they flourish.
+Second, the moralistic triumphalism, so commonly taught in many churches, only adds to the suffering.
+Like Job’s friends, these churches teach that good Christians do not suffer but only flourish.
 God shields them, favours them, and protects them.
-If you are suffering, there must be some culpability on your part, it must in some way be your fault.
-Apportioning blame is partially a self-protection mechanism, “the same couldn’t happen to me because I do/don’t ….”.
+If you are suffering, there must be some culpability on your part.
+It must, in some way, be your fault.
+Apportioning blame is partially a self-protection mechanism.
+“The same couldn’t happen to me because I do/don’t—”.

-Thirdly, that so often we want to “solve” the problem for the sufferer, to “make the suffering go away” to help them “get over it”.
+Third, so often we want to solve the problem for the sufferer, to make the suffering go away, to help them “get over it.”
 We want to help people get back into their nice comfortable lives.
 However, most suffering is not worked through in that way.
-A person who losses a limb for instance, will never “get over it”, they learn to live with the consequences for the rest of their lives, and make the necessary adjustments.
-Likewise, when we lose a loved one, we live with certain consequences of that loss for the rest of our lives, and like the person who lost a limb, we need to learn to live with that new reality in a godly and healthy way, not “get over it”, or be cured of it.
+A person who loses a limb, for example, will never “get over it.”
+They learn to live with the consequences for the rest of their lives, and make the necessary adjustments.
+Likewise, when we lose a loved one, we live with certain consequences of that loss for the rest of our lives, and, like the person who lost a limb, we need to learn to live with that new reality in a godly and healthy way, not “get over it” or be cured of it.

 This is such an important subject.
-As Mark Vroegop says, “to cry is human”, it is the very first thing we do after we are born, nobody teaches us to cry, it is a natural part of being human, it is something we do throughout our lives.
-The Bible is full of tears, God has a special interest in our tears (Psalm 56:8).
-Just as our God knows and numbers the individual hairs on our heads, so too he knows, and numbers each one of our tears.
-Some interesting research has been done on tears which has shown that, just like snowflakes, every tear drop is unique. (https://www.smithsonianmag.com/science-nature/the-microscopic-structures-of-dried-human-tears-180947766/).
+As Vroegop says, “to cry is human.”
+It is the very first thing we do after we are born.
+Nobody teaches us to cry; it is a natural part of being human and is something we do throughout our lives.
+The Bible is full of tears.
+God has a special interest in our tears (Psalm 56:8).
+Just as our God knows and numbers the individual hairs on our heads, so he knows and numbers each of our tears.
+Some interesting research has been done on tears which has shown that, just like snowflakes, every tear drop is unique.
 How awesome is our creator!

-As Christians, when we go through times of grief, suffering, trial, tragedy, and trauma there are three fundamental questions we need to ask: 1) Is God?
-Does He exist?
-Is He real?
-Is He there?
+As Christians, when we go through times of grief, suffering, trial, tragedy, and trauma, there are three fundamental questions we need to ask: First, is God?
+Does he exist?
+Is he real?
+Is he there?
 If these sorts of things can and do happen, that is a very real and important question.
-The atheist uses these sorts of things to justify their belief in His nonexistence.
-2) Is God sovereign?
-Is He in complete control, all the time, everywhere?
-Did this event take place outside of his control or knowledge?
-3) Is God good?
-If He allows or even causes such events or circumstances, is He good, or is He mean?
+The atheist uses these sorts of things to justify belief in his nonexistence.

 So, what is lament?
 How do we lament?
 Can we learn to lament?
 Yes, we can!